peterstansfeld/palavo/README.md

 VGA_Out_Red                VGA_In_Dark_Red & VGA_In_Light_Red
 ```

 Start both devices and hopefully you should see Hunter's demo appearing on the DVI monitor...
-Told you it was fun.
+I said it was fun.

-If you're wondering why Palavo uses 6-bit colour (RRGGBB), it's because when converting the VGA output to DVI, using the HSTX peripheral on the RP235x, the colours remain looking the same as the VGA output.
+If you're wondering why Palavo uses 6-bit colour (RRGGBB), it's because when converting the VGA output to DVI, using the HSTX peripheral on the RP235x, the colours remain the same as the VGA output.
 This is due to each colour having the same number of bits, which is not the case with Hunter's and Bruce's 4-bit colour (RGGB).
-To save SRAM used by the VGA driver each horizontal line consists of only two 6-bit colours.
+To save SRAM used by the VGA driver each horizontal line consists of a maximum of two 6-bit colours.

 ## Configuration 2

 #### PALAVO_CONFIG=2

 The trouble with the original configuration (Configuration 0) is that we're using quite a few GPIO pins for the VGA_Out, Serial_TX, Serial_RX, and Infra_Red_RX.
 What if we wanted to capture 24 external inputs?
 We can't with a Pico 2.
 But we can with a board that uses the B variant of the RP2350.
 The RP2350B has 48 GPIO pins, and we only need 7 for VGA_Out, or 8 for DVI_Out.
-The slight incovenience with DVI_Out is that it's fixed on pins GP12-GP19, whereas with VGA_Out we can put its 7 signals on whichever pins we like.
+The slight incovenience with DVI_Out (using HSTX) is that it's fixed on pins GP12-GP19, whereas with VGA_Out we can put its 7 signals on whichever pins we like.
 Allow me introduce you to the [Pimoroni Pico LiPo 2 XL W](https://shop.pimoroni.com/products/pimoroni-pico-lipo-2-xl-w):

 ### Hardware